Tenille Dashwood: Training and early career (2003–2011)

 Dashwood made her debut for the Canadian wrestling promotion Extreme Canadian Championship Wrestling (ECCW) on 22 May 2009 under her real name.
 In 2009, Dashwood also wrestled for another Canadian promotion, Prairie Wrestling Alliance, as Tenille Williams.
 In Dashwood's debut match for ECCW, she defeated Nicole Matthews to earn a shot at the SuperGirls Championship, but later lost to champion Veronika Vice.
 On 1 August, Tenille defeated Vice and Matthews in a three-way match to win her first ECCW Supergirls title.
 By racking up successful titles defences in singles matches against Vice and Matthews, Tenille held the championship until 27 November 2009, when she lost it back to Vice.
 At 19 March 2010 ECCW event, Tenille defeated Veronika Vice to re-capture the ECCW Women's Championship.
 She then made successful title defences against Vice, Nicole Matthews, and Lylah Lodge in singles matches, as well as against Matthews and KC Spinelli in a three-way match.
 Dashwood lost the title to Matthews in a tables match on 26 October, and went on to lose a title rematch to Matthews in December 2010.
 Tenille's last match in ECCW was on 7 May 2011, where she was defeated by Matthews.

 On 9 July 2011, at a Melbourne City Wrestling event, Tenille had her last match in Australia before heading to WWE, and was defeated by Shazza McKenzie.

-WWE
+WWE (2011–2017)

 Florida Championship Wrestling (2011–2012)

 In March 2011, Shimmer announced that Dashwood had signed a contract with World Wrestling Entertainment (WWE).
 In July 2011, Dashwood decided to undergo surgery for her shoulder, which had caused her problems throughout her career.
 After the surgery she applied again and the company signed her.
 In June 2012, Dashwood relocated to Tampa, Florida, and eventually reported to WWE's developmental territory Florida Championship Wrestling (FCW).
 She made her FCW in-ring debut on 1 August live event, participating in a battle royal.
 In August 2012, Dashwood revealed Emma as her new ring name.